Tobias-Brock/periodontal-modeling/docs/reference/benchmarking/index.md

-# pamod.benchmarking Overview
+# periomod.benchmarking Overview

-The `pamod.benchmarking` module provides classes and tools for managing and evaluating benchmarks across different model and data configurations.
+The `periomod.benchmarking` module provides classes and tools for managing and evaluating benchmarks across different model and data configurations.

 ## Available Components